ahervy/www/src/content/portfolio/api-docs.md

 ## My role

-I restructured the documentation to create a clear onboarding path and a consistent reference system.
+Improved API onboarding by creating a clear path to first API call, using an OpenAPI-based reference and task-focused quickstart.

 ## Approach